ADVERTISEMENT

 When things got tough, the Romans got tougher.
 These Latin quotes really distill that strength and resilience into a few words, so you can channel those qualities yourself.

-142. Viris fortibus non opus est moenibus
+1. Viris fortibus non opus est moenibus

 (To brave men, walls are unnecessary.)

-..because you'll break them down.
+Because you’ll break them down.

-143. Accensa domo proximi, tua quoque periclitatur.
+2. Accensa domo proximi, tua quoque periclitatur

 (When the house of your neighbour is in flames, your own is in danger.)